Why embracing cloud-based communication applications can give retailers a boost – 8x8

 Not having to purchase and maintain infrastructure is one of the cloud computing model’s key selling points.

-Retailers can ditch the in-house data centre, with its high upfront and ongoing costs, in favour of a subscription-based set-up with monthly fees that can be treated as operational expenses.
+Retailers can ditch the in-house data center, with its high upfront and ongoing costs, in favour of a subscription-based set-up with monthly fees that can be treated as operational expenses.

 The merits of a pay-as-you-go model have been demonstrated by many of the digital-first retailers, which are doing brisk business in the face of gloomy market conditions – think the likes of Showpo, Spell & the Gypsy et al.